goodloop/autoware_auto_mirror/src/localization/ndt_nodes/design/ndt_nodes-design.md

 ## Map Publisher

 [NDTMapPublisherNode](@ref autoware::localization::ndt_nodes::NDTMapPublisherNode) is responsible providing point cloud map data to recipients and publishing the "earth->map" transform.
-It does this by reading from a `.yaml` file, which contains the filename of a '.pcd' point cloud map as well as the map origin in geocentric coordinates (latitude, longitude and elevation).
+It does this by reading from a `.yaml` file, which contains the filename of a `.pcd` point cloud map as well as the map origin in geocentric coordinates (latitude, longitude and elevation).
 The transform is constructed using GeographicLib library and published as a static transform.
 The node reads the  point cloud file map from disk, transforming this map into an ndt map (voxel and covariances) and then publishing this map to its recipients.
 The node also converts the map data into a point cloud suitable for visualization in rviz2, and publishes this point cloud.

 Since the file IO means that this node cannot be used in a real time context, the dependency constraints are more relaxed and